joshuasorkin/voicemail-chatgpt/README.md

 `Spacefile` will need to include the line `public: true` to allow Twilio's server to make a POST request to your app.

 WARNING: running `env-to-spacefile` more than once will result in duplicate environmental variables being appended to `Spacefile`.

+# User instructions

+When the server is running, users can talk to ChatGPT as follows:

+1. User calls the Twilio phone number.
+2. User waits for the receiver to say "What would you like to say?"
+3. User speaks a prompt (equivalent to typing a prompt into ChatGPT's [text interface](chat.openai.com)).
+4. When the user stops speaking for TWILIO_SPEECH_TIMEOUT_SECONDS, their prompt will be sent to ChatGPT.
+5. There will be a brief sound as ChatGPT processes the prompt (based on whatever sound is at WAIT_URL).
+6. ChatGPT will speak its response.
+7. User can press any number key to skip to the end of the message (in case they don't want to wait for the entire response before asking a follow-up prompt).
+8. Repeat steps 2-7, until user hangs up.

+During each call, the conversation history is re-submitted to ChatGPT each time the user speaks their next prompt, so a single phone call is equivalent to a single "New Chat".